GeorgePatel/31-days/project_documents/design_document.md

 U5.
 As a 31-days customer, I want to delete my Activities.

 U6.
-As a 31-days customer, I want to view all my Activities in a visually appealing layout when I log into the main page of the website.
+As a 31-days customer, I want to view my Activity list for the current day in a visually appealing layout when I log into the main page of the website.

 U7.
 As a 31-days customer, I want to view my Activity list and the Balance ratio for the current week when I click to view my weekly results.